image

 Targeted Protein Elevation: CBL-B Inhibition

-Conversely, inhibition of CBL-B with a small molecule drug activates T cells, a goal in the treatment of cancer, where T cells and the entire immune system can be mobilized to destroy a tumor.
-Nurix has developed two CBL-B inhibitors, NX-1607 for oral administration and NX-0255 for ex vivo use in combination with adoptive cell therapies such as tumor infiltrating lymphocytes (TIL) or chimeric antigen receptor T cells (CAR T).
+Inhibition of CBL-B with a small molecule drug activates T and NK cells, a goal in the treatment of cancer, where T cells and the entire immune system can be mobilized to destroy a tumor.

 Preclinical